What does a rounded interface mean?

 Google's Material Design: This design system, popular in both web and mobile applications, features rounded corners to create a friendly and approachable look.

-Google search interface displayed on two smartphones and a web browser, showcasing rounded UI elements and navigation shortcuts.
+Google search interface displayed on the smartphone and a web browser, showcasing rounded UI elements and navigation shortcuts.

 Source